 - Multi-Armed and Dangerous: Flint Murtaugh from Gone South is a bounty hunter with three arms: his own, and the single undersized limb of his parasitic twin, Clint.
 Clint is near-mindless, blind, and embedded in Flint's torso, yet has been trained by his brother to point a small pistol as a hold-out surprise.
 Subverted in that Clint can't aim or fire it properly, but Flint's quarry seldom realizes this.

-- Our Werewolves Are Different: In The Wolf's Hour, the werewolves mainly follow the standard man into full wolf pattern and can shift at will.
+- Our Werewolves Are Different: In The Wolf's Hour, the werewolves mainly follow the standard man-into-full-wolf pattern and can shift at will.
 The main difference is that the werewolves age as wolves while in wolf form, so it avoids the issue of everything being solved by turning into a wolf.

 - Shell-Shocked Veteran: In the short story "Nightcrawlers", the main character is a Vietnam vet.
 The kicker: his nightmares have come to life and stalk him at a truck stop.

 - Southern Gothic: Many of his stories are set in the American South or Southwest (Stinger), and McCammon himself is from Alabama.
-This includes tropes as redemption, family secrets, creepy places, and so on.
+This includes tropes such as redemption, family secrets, creepy places, and so on.